infinum/eightshift-frontend-libs/setup/create-wp-project/readme.md

 ## Specify version to create

-If you want to specify a version of Eightshift Libs or Frontend Libs to use, you can use add two additional attributes to this command to specify a branch or release to use:
+If you want to specify a version of Eightshift Libs, Frontend Libs or repository to use, you can use add two additional attributes to this command to specify a branch, release or repository to use:

 ```
+--eightshiftLibsRepo
 --eightshiftLibsBranch
 --eightshiftFrontendLibsBranch

 ```

 Example: